 TGbi editor: Add or update the following definitions in 3.2 (Definitions).
 The baseline for this text is Draft P802.11bi_D0.6.

+client privacy enhancements: A set of enhanced data privacy (EDP) features whose primary purpose is improving the privacy of a single non-AP STA or non-AP MLD.

+BSS privacy enhancements: A set of enhanced data privacy (EDP) features whose primary purpose is improving the privacy of all 802.11 devices in a BSS, including the AP or AP MLD.

-over-the-air packet number: [OPN] The value transmitted in an individually addressed Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) header or Galois/Counter Mode (GCM) protocol (GCMP) header in the place of the packet number as part of frame anonymization.
+over-the-air packet number: [OPN] The value transmitted in an individually addressed CTR with CBC-MAC (#1190) protocol (CCMP) header or Galois/Counter Mode (GCM) protocol (GCMP) header in the place of the packet number as part of frame anonymization.

-over-the-air sequence number: [OSN] The value transmitted in an individually addressed medium access control (MAC) protocol data unit (MPDU) header in the place of the sequence number as part of frame anonymization.
+over-the-air sequence number: [OSN] The value transmitted in an individually addressed medium access control (MAC) protocol data unit (MPDU) header in the place of the sequence number as part of multi-link operation (#1187)frame anonymization.

-presence monitoring: determining the ongoing presence of non-access point (non-AP) multi-link devices (MLDs) associated to an AP MLD.
+presence monitoring: D(#1191)etermining the ongoing presence of non-access point (non-AP) multi-link devices (MLDs) associated to an AP MLD.

 TGbi editor: Apply the following changes to 4.5.4.10 (MAC privacy enhancements.
 The baseline for this text is Draft P802.11bi_D0.5.

 When a non-AP STA searches for, and connects to, an infrastructure BSS, IBSS, or PBSS or attempts to discover services on a network preassociation, it defines the addressing of its MAC layer for the particular connection.
-If the STA uses a fixed MAC address in its over the air (OTA) transmissions it is trivial to track the STA.
+If a fixed MAC address is used to identify a STA as the transmitter or receiver of a frame, then(#1046) it is trivial to track the STA.
 An MSDU transmitted by a STA is assigned a sequence number that, if never reset, can also be used to track a device irrespective of the MAC address.
 If OFDM is used, the PHY DATA scrambler used can enable tracking of a device irrespective of the MAC address if it is not reseeded.
 The dynamic nature of BSS membership combined with this tracking information allows for construction of a network of connections, locations, and behavior.
 This network can be used to glean private and sensitive information regarding the individual behind the device.

 TGbi editor: Apply the following changes to 12.14.5.1 (Non-MLO).
 The baseline for this text is Draft P802.11bi_D0.6.

-An EDP non-AP STA shall randomize over-the-air MAC address during BSS transition if the BSS transition procedure uses an encrypted (Re)Association Request frame to carry the DS MAC Address element.
+During(#1046) BSS transition, if the BSS transition procedure uses an encrypted (Re)Association Request frame to carry the DS MAC Address element, then an EDP non-AP STA shall randomize the MAC address used to identify the EDP non-AP STA as the transmitter or receiver of a frame(#1046).

 TGbi editor: Apply the following changes to 12.14.5.2 (MLO).
 The baseline for this text is Draft P802.11bi_D0.6.

-An EDP non-AP MLD shall randomize over-the-air MAC address (including STA MAC address and MLD MAC address) during BSS transition if the BSS transition procedure uses an encrypted (Re)Association Request frame to carry the DS MAC Address element.
+During(#1046) BSS transition, if the BSS transition procedure uses an encrypted (Re)Association Request frame to carry the DS MAC Address element, then an EDP non-AP MLD shall randomize the MAC addresses used to identify the EDP non-AP MLD as the transmitter or receiver of a frame (including STA MAC address(es) and MLD MAC address) (#1046).